Strategic land supply policy

 Fifteen years of land supply

 Clause 11.02-1S of the State Planning Policy Framework of the planning scheme identifies the need to “Plan to accommodate projected population growth over at least a 15-year period and provide clear direction on locations where growth should occur.”
-Greenfield supply is one element of the land required to provide dwellings to service population growth.
-Supply is also provided through development on major redevelopment sites (10 or more dwellings) and infill development.
+Redevelopment land supply is one element of the land required to provide dwellings to service population growth.
+Supply is also provided through greenfield land which is monitored by the Urban Development Program – Greenfield Land and infill development.

 Unlike the location of future greenfield development, which has been identified through a range of strategic planning documents, the horizon for major redevelopment sites is shorter.
 Given the short-term nature of identifying major redevelopment sites, an assessment of the number of years of supply for major redevelopment sites cannot be made using site-specific information.
 However, monitoring of major redevelopment sites over a number of years indicates that the market identifies new opportunities.

 Policy 2.1.2 of Plan Melbourne sets an aspirational scenario where 70% of net additional dwellings are located within established Melbourne and 30% in the growth areas.
 The 70:30 aspirational scenario is designed around a sustained change over a long time period.
 It is anticipated the share of new dwellings being built in the growth areas will decrease over time as greenfield land is consumed and development increases in the established parts of Melbourne.